invariant-labs/docs/docs/invariant_points/general.md

 ### Rewards

-Users of the Invariant Point System will receive allocations for airdrops proportional to the number of points they have accumulated.
+Users of the Invariant Point System will receive allocations for exclusive benefits proportional to the number of points they have accumulated.

-There will be at least a few airdrops.
-Rewards will be distributed at various stages during the Invariant Points Program based on the number of points users hold at the time, so it’s worth aiming to rank as high as possible from the very beginning.
+Benefits will be distributed at various stages during the Invariant Points Program based on the number of points users hold at the time, so it’s worth aiming to rank as high as possible from the very beginning.

 ### Duration